-From jet skiing and parasailing to kayaking and paddle boarding, there is no more beautiful place to get your water sport on than the Whitsunday Islands.
+From jet skiing and parasailing to kayaking and paddle boarding, there is no more beautiful place to get your water sport on than.
+And their are plenty of experiences on the Whitsunday Islands for kids.
 My adventurous duo love their water sports so were super excited to spend an hour paddle boarding with Whitsunday Stand Up Paddle and Kayak on Shingley Beach.
 Raffles is a bit of a pro and was off racing cross the water before I had even even fitted an ankle strap.
 But even with the handicap of not having a clue how to do it, and having Sugarpuff dangling decorously from the front of my board like some kind of nautical figurehead, I soon caught up with my boy racer and am now as hooked as he is.

 He said: “I love stand up paddle boarding and I got to teach my mum how to do it.
 It was awesome being able to paddle board together because she’s like my best friend.”

 She said: “I really liked paddle boarding because I got to lay there while mummy paddled me about but then I tried paddling and knocked my mum in the head twice, which was funny, but not for her. “